neue-fische-traum/traum-preis/README.md

 # Project to analyze and model Traum-Ferienwohnungen's data

-this repo has to notebooks and other materials we used to analyze and model Traum-Ferienwohnungen's data
+this repo has notebooks and other materials we used to analyze and model Traum-Ferienwohnungen's data

-Data used was provided by TFW, and is not to be disclosed.
+Data used was provided by TFW, and it and related derivatives are not to be disclosed.

 The EDA folder contains notebooks used for various aspects of the EDA